Creativity is the souls way of communicating to the world.

 It wasn't until I moved into my first home on a fifty acre vineyard and farm in Oregon and really had full creative control that I started tapping into my creative side again.
 I started with small projects and grew into larger ones, making a tufted ottoman from scratch or building a full reclaimed wood wall in the office.

 When I went through my divorce and moved back to Seattle and in with my brother and sister-in-law it was as if the fire burned out.
 My creativity was lost.
 Granted, this was an incredibly difficult time for me and I was focusing on other things, I didn't tap back into that part of me until I eventually moved down to Encinitas, California and back into my own place again.
 It was as if a light switch was turned on and I could feel the fire slowly getting bigger and brighter inside.

-However, in all honestly, for whatever reason, I was incredibly intimidated by using a saw.
+And the same thing happened right before I bought my first saw.
+I heard my intuition loudly say, “buy a saw.”
+However, for whatever reason, I was incredibly intimidated by using a saw.
 But one day I just started.
 I made the first cut and slowly put the pieces together of what felt like a beautiful geometric puzzle.

 When I realized I had gone about six hours without stopping and eating I knew I was on to something.
 I knew I had tapped into that creative zone and there was no stopping now.

 This creative zone is called your Zone of Genius.
 That thing you can do for hours without feeling like you need to stop.
 Time stands still.
 You get lost, fully engrossed in the very thing you are doing.
 Its love.
 For self, for the very thing you are creating, for the gift you are creating for the world.